taboege/perl-Query-Tags/README.md

     `:key/value/` (for a regex value) or `:key&<value1 value2>` (for a junction value).
 The value is optional.

+    If instead of a value, the question mark character `?` appears, the _key_ field must exist and its value must be truthy.

 - Quoted string

     A `quoted string` is a string delimited by single quotes `'`.